pipieter/neat-headers/README.md

 New entities are guaranteed to have a unique id compared to all other existing entities.
 The ids of removed entities can (and will) be re-used later for new entities.
 Entities can have a maximum value of 2^64, which should be large enough for all practical purposes.

+The last or highest existing entity id can be retrieved using `ecs.entities.last`.
+Note that the system does not guarantee that all entity ids between zero and `ecs.entities.last` are used, and there might be gaps when iterating over them.
+If no entities exist, `ecs.entities.last` will return zero.

 ## Components

 Components are data objects which represent the state of an entity.
 An entity can have one or more different components.
 Components can be added, removed and queried for their existence.
 Additionally, the first component of a type can be queried, based on the numerical value of the entities.